 - Executive Director for BNI Sydney Central & South Regions since 2009

 - Has almost five decades of experience in business

-- Spent 17 years at Signcorp Australasia (a custom architectural signage business) and reached the position of Managing Director
+- Spent 17 years as the owner and CEO of at Signcorp Australasia (a custom architectural signage business)

 - BNI (Business Networking International) is a fast-growing business referral group focusing on helping members succeed in their profession and industry.
 Their goal is not just to increase their membership, but to help businesses gain new clients.

-- BNI is the largest referral group in the world, its has two hundred and eleven thousand members in seventy-one countries
+- BNI is the largest referral group in the world, it has two hundred and eleven thousand members in seventy-one countries

-- There is seventy-eight hundred groups, groups are called chapters and there is typically about 30 members in a group.
+- There are seventy-eight hundred groups, groups are called chapters and there are typically about 30 members in a group.

-- In the last year, Bob Greenup has in conjunction with his 650 members generated on hundred and two million dollars in referred business last year.
-BNI has grown sixteen hundred percent over the last eight years
+- In the last year Bob Greenup has, in conjunction with his 650 members, generated one hundred and two million dollars in referred business last year.
+BNI Sydney Central has grown sixteen hundred percent over the last eight years

 - The powerful thing when looking at referrals is the Advocacy Components (essentially when someone is talking about you in glowing terms, someone else is talking you or your business up which is way more powerful than if you were to recommend your business personally)